 - We include fee-for-service (FFS) equivalent expenditures for Medicare beneficiaries attributed to an Accountable Care Organization (ACO) to replicate Medicare's own methodology for calculating total expenditures.
 Medicaid FFS equivalences are excluded because the prospective payments are not reconciled to claims-level expenditures.
 As a result, this analysis underestimates the total spending associated with Medicaid beneficiaries aligned to an ACO.

-Total Medical Expenditures are calculated by taking the sum of the insurance payment, the expected member coinsurance, copay, deductible, and for Medicare, includes the FFS equivalents.
+- Total Medical Expenditures or Total Medical Spend are calculated by taking the sum of the insurance payment, the expected member coinsurance, copay, deductible, and for Medicare, includes the FFS equivalents.

 Claims Run Out